-The Lovense app does have privacy features, for sure.
+The Lovense app has significant privacy safeguards.
 Randos on the Internet will NOT find your toy after you pair it.
 Someone has to know your username to find you, and you can choose whatever you want as your username (and give no personal info).
 Plus, no other user — even if you chat and play with them — will know the email address linked to your account.
 (But if you’re concerned still, of course you can create a new “throwaway” email address easily.)
 You can also hide your online status under the “Settings” menu, so people who do already know your username can’t see you.

 Once you’re in the app, you can go into “My Patterns” and drag your finger up and down to increase/decrease intensity; or create an account to have access to the Patterns library with thousands and thousands and thousands of modes that other Lovense users have made.
 There’s also a “Sound” mode that has your Lovense vibrator getting stronger or keeping beat with noise (like music or anything) around you; you can sync to your Spotify songs too; and of course there’s Remote / Long Distance control with text, picture-sending, voice message, and video chat functions.
 From left to right, in the image below: 1.
 Patterns library, with rhythms created by other users; 2. the Sound section that syncs the vibrator to ambient noise around you; 3.
 What long-distance chat and pattern-sending looks like, plus other connection options menu at bottom; 4.
 Chat pt.
 2 with control link and photo.
 (My friend’s username blocked out.)

 My Lovense Dolce (Previously Quake) Experience

-So I’ll start by saying that I think the Lovense Dolce will be the best choice for most people (women / anyone with a clitoris and vagina), over the Lovense Lush; because most people need good clitoral stimulation to orgasm.
+So I’ll start by saying that I think the Lovense Dolce will be the more orgasmic choice for most people with clits, over the Lovense Lush; since just-vaginal orgasms are a rare ability.

-But I’m honestly more comfortable wearing the Lush around, vs. Dolce.
+So, I’m more comfortable wearing the Lush around, vs. Dolce.
 (Still, there are several other wearable egg vibes I like better than Lush, since its pink point is too focused for me.)
 In contrast, for at-home play, I prefer the Lovense Dolce.
 Here’s why.